-Eric Carlin has recently taken up post as Director of Scottish Health Action on Alcohol Problems (SHAAP).
+Eric Carlin is the Director of Scottish Health Action on Alcohol Problems (SHAAP).

 From 2000 – 2009 Eric was Chief Executive of Mentor UK, a charity which focuses on promoting effective drug misuse prevention activities.
 Prior to that, from 2005, he was Chief Executive of Angel Drug Services, a London-based street drugs agency.
 He also served for three years as Chair of Islington Community Health Council in London.